Daylily-Informatics/daylily/docs/install/Install.md

       11. The daylily user on the head node will now have the final configuration executed.
 This will take a few moments.
 Once complete, you are ready to use the DEC.
 It will exit with the following output:

     ```bash
-    You may now ssh into the head node with : ssh -i /Users/$USERNAME/.ssh/$PEMNAME.pem centos@$IP-ADDRESS
+    You may now ssh into the head node with : ssh -i /Users/$USERNAME/.ssh/$PEMNAME.pem ubuntu@$IP-ADDRESS
     ... once logged in, run : sudo su - daylily
     ...... then as daylily run: cd projects/daylily; source dyinit; dy-a local && dy-r help
     ```